Liberal arts education: Classical

+Medieval

 The four "scientific" artes – music, arithmetic, geometry, and astronomy – were known from the time of Boethius onwards as the quadrivium.
 After the 9th century, the remaining three arts of the "humanities" – grammar, logic, and rhetoric – were grouped as the trivium.
 It was in that two-fold form that the seven liberal arts were studied in the medieval Western university.
 During the Middle Ages, logic gradually came to take predominance over the other parts of the trivium.

 In the 12th century the iconic image – Philosophia et septem artes liberales (Philosophy and seven liberal arts) – was produced by an Alsatian nun and abbess Herrad of Landsberg with her community of women as part of the Hortus deliciarum.
 Their encyclopedia compiled ideas drawn from philosophy, theology, literature, music, arts, and sciences and was intended as a teaching tool for women of the abbey.
 The image Philosophy and seven liberal arts represents the circle of philosophy, and is presented as a rosette of a cathedral: a central circle and a series of semicircles arranged all around.
 It shows learning and knowledge organised into seven relations, the Septem Artes Liberales or Seven Liberal Arts.
 Each of these arts find their source in the Greek φιλοσοφία, philosophia, literally "love of wisdom".
 St. Albert the Great, a doctor of the Catholic Church, asserted that the seven liberal arts were referred to in Sacred Scripture, saying: "It is written, 'Wisdom hath built herself a house, she hath hewn her out seven pillars' (Proverbs 9:1).
 This house is the Blessed Virgin; the seven pillars are the seven liberal arts."